kubedb/docs/docs/guides/neo4j/backup/kubestash/logical/index.md

         - name: s3-neo4j-repo
           backend: s3-backend
           directory: /backup
-          encryptionSecret:
-            name: encrypt-secret
-            namespace: demo
       addon:
         name: neo4j-addon
         tasks:
           - name: logical-backup
 ```

-- `.spec.target` refers to the targeted `neo4j-backup` Neo4j database that we created earlier.
+- `.spec.target` refers to the targeted `sample-neo4j` Neo4j database that we created earlier.
 - `.spec.backends[*].storageRef` refers to the `BackupStorage` we created earlier where the backup data will be stored.
 - `.spec.sessions[*].schedule` specifies that we want to backup the database at `5 minutes` interval.
 - `.spec.sessions[*].addon` refers to the `neo4j-addon` that performs the backup.
 The `logical-backup` task uses the `neo4j-admin database backup` command under the hood.